Grease: Essential Guide for Buyers and Users in 2025

 How to Find Reliable Grease from China in 2025

-- Check supplier certifications and reviews.
+- Check supplier certifications like ISO 9001.

-- Request product samples to test quality.
+- Request samples to test quality.

 What Buyers Should Know Before Buying Grease from China

-Before purchasing grease from China, buyers should be aware of the following:
+Before purchasing grease from China, buyers should:

-- Be aware of import regulations and tariffs.
+- Understand import regulations and tariffs.

 Types of Grease

-- Lithium Grease: Ideal for general-purpose lubrication.
+- Lithium Grease: Common for general-purpose lubrication.

-- Calcium Grease: Excellent for marine environments.
+- Calcium Grease: Water-resistant, ideal for marine applications.

 Functions and Features of Grease

-Grease serves several key functions, including:
+Grease serves multiple functions, including:

 - Reducing friction between moving parts.